markabrahams/node-asn1-ber/README.md

 The `buffer` parameter is an instance of the Node.js `Buffer` class.
 The optional `tag` parameter is one of the constants defined in the `asn1.Ber` object, or a number if the required type is not pre-defined.
-If not tag is specified then `buffer` is assumed to already contain the tag and length for the object to be written, i.e. it is assumed to contain a pre-formatted ASN1.BER object such as a sequence, and will be inserted as is with no tag or
+If no tag is specified then `buffer` is assumed to already contain the tag and length for the object to be written, i.e. it is assumed to contain a pre-formatted ASN1.BER object such as a sequence, and will be inserted as is with no tag or